soumya997/soumya997.github.io/aboutme.md

 ---
 layout: page
-title: Soumyadip Sarkar
+title: Soumyadip
-subtitle: soumya997.sarkar@gmail.com  |  soumyadips@iiitd.ac.in
+subtitle: Senior Computer Vision Engineer
 ---

 ## **💡 I am actively looking for an opportunities in the field of Computer Vision, Deep Learning.**